ErikBjare/gptme/README.md

 - 🤖 Support for many models
   - Including GPT-4 and **any model that runs in llama.cpp**

-In progress:
+🚧 In progress:

-- 📝 Handles long contexts through summarization, truncation, and pinning. (🚧 WIP)
+- 📝 Handle long contexts intelligently through summarization, truncation, and pinning.
-- 💬 Optional web UI and API for conversations. (🚧 WIP)
+- 💬 Web UI and API for conversations.
+- 🌐 Browse, interact, and automate the web from the terminal.

 ## 🛠 Use Cases